Retinol vs Retinoids for Acne: Which is Better?

 How do I use retinol creams or retinoids?

-If your dermatologist or provider has prescribed a retinol or retinoid cream, there are some steps you should follow to ensure you are getting the most out of your treatment.
-You should apply the cream in a pea size amount to the entire face once daily in the evening after you wash your face or shower.
+If your dermatologist or provider has prescribed tretinoin or retinol, there are some steps you should follow to ensure you are getting the most out of your treatment.
+You should apply the retinoid product in a pea size amount to the entire face once daily in the evening to clean dry skin.
+It is also recommended to leave your retinoid on for a minimum of five to thirty minutes before applying other products.
 You should also be sure to apply a moisturizer afterward to keep your skin moisturized.
-Also, never apply retinoid or retinol cream at the same time as benzoyl peroxide, which may keep the cream from working correctly.
+Also, never apply retinoid or retinol cream at the same time as benzoyl peroxide, which may cause irritation.

 What are the side effects of retinol and retinoids?

-Both retinol and retinoids can cause similar side effects.
-These include dry skin which can cause itching redness and sting, and sensitivity to sunlight, which is why it is important to wear sunscreen when outdoors.
+Both retinol and retinoids can cause similar side effects including itchiness, redness, and skin sensitivity to sunlight, which is why it is important to wear sunscreen both indoors and outdoors.
 If these effects become bothersome to you, reach out to your provider to discuss possible solutions.

 The Best Products